Yann39/self-hosted/README.md

   that containers that do not have a `traefik.enable=true` label are ignored from the resulting routing configuration
 - defines a `default` **certificate resolver** for Let's Encrypt to automatically generate certificates
 - set log level to `info` (you can set it to `debug` when you need more information on what's going on)
+- declares the Traefik **plugins** used by the middlewares (Sablier), downloaded when Traefik starts

 #### Service definition :